wavering-ruby/STARS-VBA-CharactersSheet/README.md

 ## RandomBetween

-This function is core for the project, because this function draws random values ​​that will be stored in an array with the length determined by the quantity of pieces that user wants to roll.
+This function is core to the project because it generates random values that are stored in an array, with the length determined by the number of pieces the user wants to roll.

 ``` VBA
 Function RandomBetween(Min As Integer, Max As Integer) As Integer